rzmobiledev/rzmobiledev/README.md

 ## 🚀 About Me
-I am a Javascript developer with main focus on Backend for over 5 years.
+I am a Javascript and python developer with main focus on Backend for over 5 years.
 Currently i am switching my career as a MERN Stack and Full Stack Developer.
 Feel free to get in touch and drop your email for collaboration.